awsdocs/amazon-ec2-user-guide/doc_source/instance-capacity.md

 + If you are launching instances into a cluster placement group, you can get an insufficient capacity error\.
 For more information, see [Placement Group Rules and Limitations](placement-groups.md#concepts-placement-groups)\.
 + Try purchasing Reserved Instances\.
 Reserved Instances are a long\-term capacity reservation\.
 For more information, see [Amazon EC2 Reserved Instances](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/)\.

 The `InsufficientInstanceCapacity` error is returned by Amazon EC2\.
-For more information about the `InsufficientDBInstanceCapacity` error that's returned by Amazon RDS for DB instances, see [Amazon RDS Insufficient DB Instance Capacity](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Troubleshooting.html#CHAP_Troubleshooting.Capacity) in the *Amazon Relational Database Service User Guide*\.
+For more information about the `InsufficientDBInstanceCapacity` error that's returned by Amazon RDS for DB instances, see [Amazon RDS Insufficient DB Instance Capacity](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Troubleshooting.html#CHAP_Troubleshooting.Capacity) in the *Amazon RDS User Guide*\.

 ## Error: InstanceLimitExceeded<a name="instance-capacity-exceeded"></a>